fguevaravas/code_AEC/README.md

 [1] code is not originally from TD/FGV and is provided here for reference only.

-[2] code is from "Active Thermal Cloaking and Mimicking" by the same authors.
+[2] code is based on that from "Active Thermal Cloaking and Mimicking" by the same authors.
 See https://github.com/fguevaravas/atc.

 ## Funding
 This project was partially funded by the National Science Foundation